“When I step into a park, I breathe a sigh of relief and my anxiety melts away.”

 Serotonin is one of the feel-good hormones.
 Normal levels of serotonin make you feel happier, more alert, and more sociable.
 Most prescribed anti-depressant medications work by preventing the serotonin in your blood from being broken down.

 Parks are filled with many different microscopic organisms and chemicals that promote serotonin production in humans.

 Micro-bacteria in the soil

-In the soil there are micro-bacteria called M.vaccae that when inhaled or ingested activate the neurotransmitter in the brain that produces serotonin making you feel good and increasing your resilience to stress.
+In the soil there are micro-bacteria called M.vaccae that when inhaled or ingested activate the neurons in the brain which produce serotonin making you feel good and increasing your resilience to stress.

 Phytoncides chemicals from the trees